DinoChiesa/Gemini-Function-Calling/README.md

 ```

 (Actually, [Gemini](https://gemini.google.com) is smart enough to figure out
-Scrabble word scores now too, but let's just put that aside for the moment.)
+Scrabble word scores now too, without client-side tools, but let's just put that aside for the moment.)

 When you send that request to Gemini, you _can_ get a response like the following: